 You are a cinephile and you are looking for a good cinema with the last high-tech to watch a film during your stay in Bangkok.
 Of course, your choice will be the movie theater where the film is playing and to a convenient area.
-The Bangkok 7th art cinemas scene is wide, a lot of theaters in the main areas of the city and suburbs.
+The Bangkok 7th art cinema scene is wide, a lot of theaters in the main areas of the city and suburbs.
 Most of the recent movies are shown at all locations, and most are located in shopping malls.
 Be aware the air-conditioned is freezing, you better bring a scarf or a sweater.

 Advertising and National Anthem

 The films are shown in their original soundtrack with Thai subtitles.
-Most of the films are out of from the program after a week or two.
+Most of the films are out of the program after a week or two.
 For a new release, it’s better to go on a weekday as weekends can be very busy.
 You will have to digest more than half an hour of advertising, and the Thai National Anthem is played before the movie started in honor to the King and the Royal Family, please stand up to pay your respect.

 The movie theaters are generally of good sound quality and comfortable, and even very comfortable, the Paragon Cineplex, the Quartier CineArt, the Embassy Diplomat Screens, and the Emprive Cineclub Emporium are the one if you want to experience luxury.
 Two brands dominate the market, Major Cineplex is number one, the second is SF (Samarn Film Co), and most of the time shows Hollywood hits that are on screens at the same time as in the United States.
 Prices vary according to the day, time, the movie being screening and cinemas.
+Perhaps you prefer a classic cinema, a theatre and room of the past to discover or rediscover for some.

 New Actors Alternative Cinemas